cms-sw/cmssw/L1Trigger/CSCTriggerPrimitives/test/README.md

 runGEMCSCLUTAnalyzer
 --------------------

 Makes the lookup tables for the GEM-CSC integrated local trigger in simulation and firmware.
-Current lookup tables can be found in https://github.com/cms-data/L1Trigger-CSCTriggerPrimitives/GEMCSC
+Current lookup tables can be found at https://github.com/cms-data/L1Trigger-CSCTriggerPrimitives/GEMCSC

 CCLUTLinearFitWriter
 --------------------